 One Love has purchased the historic, iconic home and tennis court of Dr. Hubert Eaton.
 This property was the training grounds of champions including Althea Gibson, Lenny Simpson and countless others.
-The tennis court has been restored and will be used, once again, to enrich the lives of kids in Wilmington!
-The home is in the process of being restored to be used as an Academic Enrichment Center and base of operations for One Love Tennis.
+The tennis court has been restored and is being used daily, once again, to enrich the lives of kids in Wilmington!
+The home is in the process of being restored to be used as an Academic Enrichment Facility and base of operations for One Love Tennis.

 TenniStory: "One Love Tennis & 1406 Orange Street" by The Tennis Channel.

 1406 Orange Street VISITORS GALLERY

 Jim Hendrix (dressed in white) and

 For many years Lenny Simpson has had a photograph of four men; Dr. Eaton, Nathaniel Jackson, Fred Perry and an unknown man.
 The photograph was taken when World Champion Fred Perry, who came from England, visited Wilmington to participate in an exhibition match.
 Perry played Nathaniel Jackson and after losing to Jackson, Perry exclaimed, "If Nathaniel Jackson had the same opportunities to play as I did, he would be in the top ten of players every year".

 The fourth man in the photograph stayed anonymous and the search for his identity continued.

 Fast-forward to 2019.
 Lenny Simpson is selected to receive the prestigious USTA NJTL Founder's Service Award for exemplifying the principles of Arthur Ashe, who just so happened to be Lenny's life-long friend, coach, mentor, teammate and hero.